mnapoli/mnapoli.fr/source/_posts/2014-07-01-retrospective-mycsense-open-source.md

 Today is my last day at [**My C-Sense**](http://www.myc-sense.com), after almost 2 years working on creating and modernizing existing PHP applications.
 This has been an incredibly rich experience in an excellent work environment, I will surely miss this job and my colleagues.

-So now is probably a good time to look back on our open source experience as a company, and as a developer.
+Now is probably a good time to look back on our open source experience as a company, and as a developer.
 It all started when we moved all of our code to GitHub: we used a lot of open source software and libraries, and we thought we might try to contribute some day with some small internal projects too.

 So that's how [**MyCLabs**](https://github.com/myclabs) was born: let's keep the door open for open source because "why not".